ianheggie/geocoder2/README.md

 For reverse geocoding your model must provide a method that returns an address.
 This can be a single attribute, but it can also be a method that returns a string assembled from different attributes (eg: `city`, `state`, and `country`).

-Next, your model must tell Geocoder which method returns your object's geocodable address:
+Next, your model must tell Geocoder2 which method returns your object's geocodable address:

     geocoded_by :full_street_address   # can also be an IP address
     after_validation :geocode          # auto-fetch coordinates

-For reverse geocoding, tell Geocoder which attributes store latitude and longitude:
+For reverse geocoding, tell Geocoder2 which attributes store latitude and longitude:

     reverse_geocoded_by :latitude, :longitude
     after_validation :reverse_geocode  # auto-fetch address